 (Psst… In need of more recipe inspo?
 We’ve got you covered—it’s outdoor entertaining season, after all.)

 Eat the Rainbow

 Speaking of health, summer produce is packed with antioxidants and phytochemicals.
-It’s colorful for a reason.
+It’s colorful for a reason!
 Bright colors in natural foods (tomatoes, carrots, leafy greens, etc.) contain polyphenols—and polyphenols help prevent disease.
 These compounds are found in all kinds of plants.
-Consuming them regularly has been associated with a reduced risk in many chronic illnesses.
+Consuming them regularly has been associated with a reduced risk of many chronic illnesses.

 In most cases, the deeper the color, the more nutritious the food.
 For example, blueberries help keep your mind sharp, and tomatoes are linked to a decrease in prostate cancer.
 To get the maximum disease-fighting power of these phytochemicals, eat the rainbow.
 And in the summer, eating the rainbow tastes so good.

 Seasonal eating is consuming food at peak harvest.
 Said differently: It’s fresh produce that’s in-season, whether you buy it or grow it.
 For example, stone fruit shines from May through October—peak summer produce.
 Digging into a stone fruit salad with basil, in June, is seasonal eating.
 Grow your own cucumbers?
 Et voilà, you’re eating with the seasons.

 Why You Should Eat With the Seasons